Bond Psychometric Test & MMI Training

 Mock interview questions are tailored off past questions and off those that allow a student to demonstrate areas of new proficiency.
 After students have completed homework issued during Sessions 1 and 2, it’s time to look at hard questions relating to the Bond Uni MMI, such as:

-- Have you been practicing ‘bad’ interview questions?
+- Have you been practising ‘bad’ interview questions?

 - Do you now have the ability to ‘spot’ which personality traits each question is really addressing?